 That’s right – Facebook did it again.
-As of March 30th 2012, the way facebook business pages are created have been changed forever.
+The way facebook business pages are created have been changed forever.
 Some complain, some love it, either way – you don’t have a choice in the matter.
 As a top contender for the world’s leader in traffic, it only makes sense to have a presence on facebook.

 In my personal opinion, I love the new changes with timeline.
 Now, anyone can have a complete website online within facebook, capture page system and all – pretty cool if you ask me.